The Top Sustainability Reporting Standards in 2023

 Learn more

 Each of these standards is unique, but generally covers a comprehensive set of sustainability topics and reporting themes.
-Some like TCFD don't require companies to disclose specific metrics and KPIs in a dictated format, whereas other frameworks like CDP and B-Corp provide much more detailed, complex, and specific information sharing standards.

 The Importance and Benefits of Sustainability Reporting

-The benefits of sustainability reporting for businesses, investors, and the environment
+The benefits of sustainability reporting for investors

+Sustainability reporting gives investors a means to assess the environmental and social impacts, opportunities, and risks of a company and its operations.
+This information is critical for informed decision-making, and can help stakeholders understand the potential risks and benefits associated with investing in or doing business with a company.
 For investors, sustainability reporting provides valuable information that can be used to assess the long-term financial performance and ESG risk of a company.
-Companies that genuinely prioritize sustainability are statistically better-positioned to manage risks, reduce energy and resource-related costs, and limit many types of value chain risk.
+Companies that genuinely prioritize sustainability are statistically better-positioned to manage risks, reduce energy and resource-related costs, limit many types of value chain risk, and create more stable, long-term shareholder value.

 A Few Helpful Sustainability Reporting Recommendations